 Strong Voice of the Customer (VoC) programs are a foundational element for any CX transformation.
 Transformations grounded in customer understanding lead to better outcomes for the business and for the customer.

 Now that marketers in practically every sector prioritize content marketing, storytelling is heralded as a brand’s most effective approach to developing content.
 It makes sense — people are emotional beings, so we respond to stories because they engage us on an emotional level.
 And, as Nicholas Ind and Oriol Iglesias write in Brand Desire, “Brands and storytelling come out of the same building blocks: meaning and emotions.”
 But take a closer look at what storytellin

-I originally wrote this post for CXpert.
-It appeared on their blog in August, 2016.
+I originally wrote today's post originally for injixo.
+It appeared on their blog on March 23, 2017.

 Working in a call center, whether you're on the phone or on the floor managing operations, means that you're front and center with customers at all times.
 It also means that you know the importance of delivering a great service experience for your customers.
 If that's not an area of focus for you, it certainly ought to be!